-I know a humbling number of women living with breast cancer.
+I know a humbling number of women living with breast cancer, including myself this year.

-Some are in remission, some are cured (but still nervous), some are undergoing treatment, including chemotherapy and mastectomy, some are diagnosed terminal.
+Some of these women are in remission from breast cancer, some are cured (but still nervous, like me), some are undergoing treatment, including chemotherapy and mastectomy, some are diagnosed terminal.

 When we feel beautiful we are beautiful.